Indro Montanelli: Early journalistic career

-Montanelli began his journalistic career by writing for the fascist newspaper Il Selvaggio ("The Savage"), then directed by Mino Maccari, and in 1932 for the Universale, a magazine published only once fortnightly and that offered no pay.
-Montanelli admitted that in those days he saw in fascism the hope of a movement that could potentially create an Italian national conscience that would have resolved the social and economic differences between the north and the south.
-This enthusiasm for the fascist movement began to wane when in 1935 Mussolini ordered the suppression of the Universale along with other magazines and newspapers that expressed critical opinions on the nature of fascism.
-It was in 1934, in Paris, that Montanelli began to write for the crime pages of the daily newspaper Paris-Soir, then as a foreign correspondent in Norway, where he fished for cod for a bit, and later in Canada, where he ended up working on a farm in Alberta.
+Montanelli began his journalistic career by writing for the fascist newspaper Il Selvaggio ("The Savage"), then directed by Mino Maccari, and in 1932 for the Universale, a magazine published once every fortnight, offering no pay.
+Montanelli later stated that he had viewed fascism as a movement capable of fostering an Italian national consciousness and addressing social and economic divisions between northern and southern Italy.
+His support began to decline in 1935, when Mussolini ordered the suppression of Universale and other publications that expressed critical views of fascism.
+It was in 1934 in Paris that Montanelli began writing for the crime pages of the daily newspaper Paris-Soir as a foreign correspondent in Norway, where he briefly worked as a fisherman, and later in Canada, where he ended up working on a farm in Alberta.

 From there, Montanelli began a collaboration with Webb Miller of the United Press in New York.
-While working for the United Press, he learned to write for the lay public in an uncomplicated style that would distinguish him within the realm of Italian journalism.
+While working for the United Press, he learned to write for the lay public in a style that would distinguish him within the realm of Italian journalism.
 One lesson he took to heart from Miller was to "always write as if writing to a milkman from Ohio".
-This open and approachable style was something he never forgot and he had often recall that very quote during his long life.
-Another notable anecdote from Montanelli's time in the United States occurred while he was teaching a course.
-One of the students had asked him to explain the meaning of the essay that Montanelli had just read out.
-Montanelli told him he would repeat it since he clearly did not understand.
-Hitting the table, the red-faced student cut him off and angrily told him, as a matter of fact, that if he had not understood Montanelli's essay, then it was Montanelli who was the imbecile and needed to change it.
-It was then that he realized that he, who had come from the authoritarian regime of Fascist Italy, had just had a confrontation with democracy.
-During this time, Montanelli conducted his first interview with a celebrity, Henry Ford, who surprised him by admitting he did not have a driver's license.
+He later recalled this open and approachable manner throughout his life.
+Another anecdote from Montanelli’s time in the United States concerned a class he was teaching: when a student asked him to explain an essay he had read, Montanelli replied that he would repeat it, as the student clearly had not understood it.
+The student then struck the table and said that, if the essay was not understandable, it was Montanelli who was at fault and should revise it.
+It was then that Montanelli realized that he, who had come from the authoritarian regime of Fascist Italy, had just had a confrontation with democracy.

+During this time, Montanelli conducted his first interview with a celebrity, Henry Ford, who shocked him by admitting he did not have a driver's license.
 During the interview, surrounded by American art depicting pastoral and frontier subjects, Ford began to reverentially talk about the Founding Fathers of the United States.
-Looking at the decor, Montanelli asked him how he felt about having destroyed their world.
+Looking at the décor, Montanelli asked him how he felt about having destroyed their world.
 Puzzled, Ford asked what he meant.
-Undaunted, Montanelli pressed on that the automobile and Ford's revolutionary assembly line system had forever transformed the country.
-Ford looked shocked, and Montanelli realized that, like all geniuses, Ford had not had the slightest idea of what he had really done.
+Montanelli pressed on that the automobile and Ford's revolutionary assembly line system had forever transformed the country.
+Ford's shocked expression had caused Montanelli to realize that Ford, like most "geniuses" of the time, had not the slightest idea of what he had really done.